Sea rocket

 Family: Brassicaceae

-Growth Habit: Sea rocket is a low growing, succulent commonly found in sandy areas and near the ocean.
+Growth Habit: Sea Rocket is a low growing, succulent commonly found in sandy areas and near the ocean.
+Herbs grow up to 80 cm, branch extensively and sometimes spread along the sand.
+Leaves are ovate, 4-7 cm long and variously lobed.

-Type of Plant: Sea rock it an annual.
+Type of Plant: Sea Rock it an annual herb.

 Dispersal: Seeds are released from the pods and moved by wind and water.